HabanaAI/tpc_llvm/clang/docs/ClangCommandLineReference.rst

 Generate code which only uses the general purpose registers (AArch64 only)

+.. option:: -mmark-bti-property

+Add .note.gnu.property with BTI to assembly files (AArch64 only)

+.. option:: -msve-vector-bits=<arg>

+Specify the size in bits of an SVE vector register.
+Defaults to the vector length agnostic value of "scalable".
+(AArch64 only)

 AMDGPU
 ------
-.. option:: -mcode-object-v3, -mno-code-object-v3

-Enable code object v3 (AMDGPU only)

 .. option:: -mcumode, -mno-cumode

-CU wavefront execution mode is used (AMDGPU only)
+Specify CU (-mcumode) or WGP (-mno-cumode) wavefront execution mode (AMDGPU only)

 .. option:: -msram-ecc, -mno-sram-ecc

-Enable SRAM ECC (AMDGPU only)
+Specify SRAM ECC mode (AMDGPU only)

 .. option:: -mxnack, -mno-xnack

-Enable XNACK (AMDGPU only)
+Specify XNACK mode (AMDGPU only)

 ARM
 ---
+.. option:: -faapcs-bitfield-load

+Follows the AAPCS standard that all volatile bit-field write generates at least one load.
+(ARM only).

+.. option:: -faapcs-bitfield-width, -fno-aapcs-bitfield-width

+Follow the AAPCS standard requirement stating that volatile bit-field width is dictated by the field container type.
+(ARM only).

 .. option:: -ffixed-r9

 Reserve the r9 register (ARM only)